ON THIS PAGE: You will learn about the different types of treatments doctors use for people with small bowel cancer. Use the menu to see other pages.

 The common types of treatments used for small bowel cancer are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-It is the most common treatment for small bowel cancer.
+It is the most common treatment for small bowel cancer when it has not spread to distant sites.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 Surgery may be used to remove the tumor and the affected part of the small intestine, join the bowel back together, and/or bypass an obstruction (blockage) of the small bowel.
 Lymph nodes may also need to be removed to find out the risk of the cancer spreading.

 There is a risk that some cancer cells may remain in the body and spread after surgery, even with stage I to stage III disease.
-This is why the doctor may recommend another type of treatment, such as chemotherapy, given after surgery to lower this risk.
+This is why the doctor may recommend another type of treatment, such as chemotherapy, be given after surgery to lower this risk.
+The decision to recommend post-surgery chemotherapy is based on discussion between the doctor and the patient, with consideration of the stage of disease and potentially other pathology features of the tumor.
 This kind of treatment is called adjuvant therapy (see "Therapies using medication," below).

 Depending on the extent of surgery, it may be necessary to follow a special diet with medicines and supplements to help your digestion.
-Other side effects of surgery may include pain and tenderness in the area of the operation.
+Other side effects of surgery may include pain and tenderness in the area of the operation, infections, bleeding, or poor wound healing.
 The operation may also cause constipation or diarrhea, which usually goes away after some time.
 Talk with your health care team about the possible side effects of your surgery, including what to expect during your recovery.
 This should include how you can eat well and maintain nutrition during and after treatment.

 Learn more about the basics of cancer surgery.